npagrawal/Churn-Rate-Machine-Learning/README.md

 Ultimately, I recommend that the company uses XGBoost Classifier moving forward to predict customer churn risk.
 I also suggest retargeting customers that have no or basic membership, hold between 500-750 wallet points, and/or have given feedback on customer care.

 In the future, the model can be improved with:
-- Incorporating marketing data.
-- Using more up-to-the-date data.
+- Using more up-to-the-date, high-quality data.
 - Including data on re-targeting to determine whether re-targeting hurts or helps.

 ## Links to Materials